nidldev/cli_weather/README.md

 ### N.B

-You could also use the line below to avoid the need of running several commands in a row.
+You could also use the line below to avoid the need of previously build an image and running several commands in a row.

 ```sh
 $ docker container run --rm -v $(pwd):/app/ php:7.3-cli /app/weather Berlin
 ```

 I did not choose to use docker-compose even though it would have made installation process much easier.
-It seemed a bit overkilled too me to use docker-composer for only one container.
+It seemed a bit overkilled too me to use docker-compose for only one container.